malm0d/RareSkills-RareWeek-Circom/day4.md

 //----------------------------------------------------------------

 Quin selector, (aka linear scan)
+This is the best way to index arrays in circom.
 It allows us to use a signal as an index for an array of signals.
 See iterations exercises (Selector template).
 Or: https://rareskills.io/post/quin-selector